 University High School is the best school.. you will see students coming from totally different countries coming to this school.
 Everyone in the school is very nice warm and most welcoming..
 This staff and administration is great..
 You will feel very safe in this school..
 All the AP teachers are very devoted to the students...
 I have been going to uni for almost 3 years and i think IT IS THE BEST SCHOOL! )

 University Senior High School is a public high school in Los Angeles.
 The principal of University Senior High School is Eric Davidson.
-2,226 students go to University Senior High School and identify as White, non-Hispanic; Hispanic; and Filipino.
-19% of the University Senior High School students are "limited in English proficiency."
-71% of the 2,226 students here get reduced lunch prices.
+2,226 students go to University Senior High School and are mostly White, non-Hispanic; Hispanic; and Filipino.
+19% of the University Senior High School students have "limited English proficiency."
+71% of the 2,226 students here have subsidized lunches.
 The student to teacher ratio at University Senior High School is 20:1.
 Lighthouse Christian Academy is one of the nearest high schools.

 - Ceramics sculpture